AJTech2002/ClassicFPSPack-Documentation/scripting_docs/controller/PlayerObjectInteractionHandler.md

 The Player Object Interaction Handler script is used mainly to handle the pickup/throwing of objects.
 This is a way to pickup items without the Gravity Gun and through the player's 'hands'.

+The Player can pickup items that have the `PushableObject` script with the **canPickup** variable set to true.

 The Script ensures the following:

 1. When an item is picked up the weapon that the player is holding is unequipped